rupin-r/CollegeProjects/README.md

 Additional projects I have worked on, but can't add to this repository for academic integrity purposes are:

-Cash Register Application
+A VLSI design using Cadence Virtuoso for an automated Cruise Control System

+Pruning and Quantization of a Neural Network

+Neural Architecture Search

+8 bit MIPS processor in Verilog programmed to Basys FPGA

 Traffic Light System implemented with hardware and SystemVerilog

-An 8 bit MIPS processor using Verilog (in Xilinx Vivado) and programmed onto BASYS FPGA
+Hamming Code using MIPS assembly

 Atari Breakout using ARM assembly on the TIVA C Series

-Hamming Code using MIPS assembly

-A VLSI design using Cadence for an automated Cruise Control System

 Open world game in Unreal was also too big to place in this repository